 At age 18, I took a painting class as a freshman at a small college in North Carolina.
 As a result, I didn't so much decide to become an artist as I came to realize that this was what I was and would always be.
 Making art came naturally.
 While not the most talented draftsman, I realized an instinctive ability to see and understand shapes and forms in relation to one another.
-I have also come to realize that growing up around Washington DC in the midst of some of the greatest museums in the country provided an important early exposure to great art from all periods.
+I have also come to realize that growing up around Washington DC in the midst of some of the greatest museums in the country provided an important early exposure to great art

 Early on, it was apparent that I had a good grasp of anatomy and the human form.
 I pursued this study as an apprentice with Dr. Graham Weathers, a local sculptor in North Carolina, whom I met in 1979.

 Dr. Weathers' work emphasized anatomical precision, and this experience gave me the foundational tools I needed, in both a material and aesthetic sense, to begin my work as a sculptor.
 During this formative period, I began to develop the ability to see forms and shapes as they existed in space, aware that relationships were musical and visual compositions, creating rhythms by orchestrating forms in space.

 After completing my BFA from Belmont Abbey College, I returned to the D.C. area focused on making sculpture.
 It never seemed to matter what materials I used; I worked with what was available.
 I have always had a strong confidence in my ability to make art with almost any medium.
 I was twenty-one, a young sculptor with a lot of energy, a chainsaw, and a forest of fallen trees available to me.
 I began carving wood and assembling masses of tree parts.
 While these pieces were somewhat representational, they were the beginning of my truly realizing and developing forms in relation to space.